changah-song/fluent-fable/frontend/README.md

 #### To-do..

 ## Todo:
+- HANJA CONNECTION !! make the dictionary top section more detailed 🟥
+    - locate hanja if existing
+    // can be multiple hanjas
+    // show only most common
+    // ... hanja definition API??
+    - show origin and POS and don't show repeats..
+    - visualization would be fun: google: 'matplotlib data network graph'

+- some korean words don't have an english translation in dictionary 🟥
+    - in that case, use translator... hmm

+- add option between google and papago translate :) 🟩
+- can only save words when in dictionary mode 🟩
+    - save icon next to words from dictionary
+- can highlight many words at a time... 🟨
+    - separate from touchopacity thing... or automatically translate entire sentence
+    - click again to highlight long sentence
-- how will saving and definition work?
+- how will saving and definition work? 🟨
     - easiest is to save the list of definitions

-- HANJA CONNECTION !! make the dictionary top section more detailed
-    - show origin and POS and don't show repeats..
-- loading indication when translating and dictionary...
+- loading indication when translating and dictionary... 🟨
     - when a word is clicked, immeidately show loading (with gif?)
     - cache stuff for less api calls and smoother feel
-- user login
+- user login 🟥
-- flashcard section ...
+- flashcard section ... 🟥
+- expand top section? when viewing connections, extensive def... 🟥
+    - should show other defs from the korean dictionary api if there is more space?

 ## Done
 - see if https://github.com/KoreanThinker/react-native-translator actually was a fast translator...